Model Air raid Shelter-Anderson Shelter-Bombshelter.

-When you have completed the whole template you can now add a stitch detail by applying a thin white line to each sandbag, using a sharp white coloured pencil as shown below
+Thirdly, once the whole template is complete you can now add a stitch detail by applying a thin white line to each sandbag, using a sharp white coloured pencil, as shown below

-When you have finished making your model you will need to add some velcro tabs to your front piece to secure it to the rest of your model as shown in the main pics.
-This is what will allow it to become removable and enable you to see inside.
+Once you have finished making your model WWII Air raid shelter you will also need to add some Velcro tabs to your front piece to secure it to the rest of your model.
+As shown in the main pics.
+This will then allow it to become detachable and enable you to see inside.